jalberse/CLIP-to-onnx-converter/README.md

 (If you only want to run CLIP on a server and you're fine with Python, consider using [clip-as-a-service](https://clip-as-service.jina.ai/index.html) instead.
 It is the simpler solution)

-Note that the forward() model function doesn't truly need its own .ONNX file - you can simply use the other two models, and re-implement the CLIP.forward() function accordingly wherever these models are being used, since it's just a simple combination of both of those with some additional operations.
+Note that the forward() model function doesn't truly need its own .ONNX file - you can simply use the other two models, and re-implement the CLIP.forward() function accordingly wherever these models are being used, since it's just a simple combination of both of those with some additional tensor operations.
 This saves ~1.6 GB disk space, which is the size of the combined model (for the largest ViT model).
 But, you need to re-implement it.
-If that involved bringing in e.g. tch-rs if you're calling these models from Rust, than that dependency is larger than just duplicating the graphs (if you're an optimization-head, you can write a bespoke solution - repugnant-pickle is a possible solution).
+If that involves bringing in e.g. tch-rs if you're calling these models from Rust, than that dependency could be larger than just duplicating the graphs as it requires libtorch, which is large (if you're an optimization-head, you can write a bespoke solution - repugnant-pickle might help for Rust users).

 Reference the [CLIP repository](https://github.com/openai/CLIP) to view the encode_image(), encode_text(), and forward() definitions for CLIP.